-Our volunteer photographer Gale Filter reflects on the history of homeless along K St -- where he used to work.
+Our volunteer photographer, Gale Filter, reflects on the history of homelessness along K St.

 The door above has memories for me.
 I see it nearly every week on my early morning K Street walks.
 From 1999 to 2007 it was the door I entered to start my work day at the California District Attorneys Association (CDAA).